-1. The Remuneration Committee shall be made up of a number of non-executive directors being no less than three and not greater than seven, most of whom shall be independent directors.
-The Chair of the Remuneration Committee shall be appointed out of its independent members.

-The Board of Directors shall strive to ensure that the members of the Remuneration Committee and especially, the Chair thereof have the appropriate knowledge, qualifications and expertise to discharge the duties entrusted to them, including without limitation, strategic analysis and evaluation of human resources and the design of remuneration plans and policies for directors and senior managers.

-- 2. Without prejudice to any other tasks it may be entrusted by the Board of Directors and to other powers it may be reserved by applicable regulations and by the Remuneration Committee Regulations, the Remuneration Committee shall have the following basic responsibilities, which are: - (a) To propose to the Board of Directors the remuneration policy for directors and senior managers, its review and regular update. - (b) To propose to the Board of Directors the system and amount of annual remunerations of directors and the individual remuneration of executive directors and the remaining basic terms of their employment agreements, including any potential compensation or severance pay which might be determined in case of removal, pursuant to the provisions of the corporate governance system and of the director remuneration policy approved by the General Meeting of Shareholders. - (c) To propose the basic terms and conditions of the agreements with senior managers, including their remuneration and severance pay, where appropriate. - (d) To prepare and submit to the Board of Directors for approval, the Annual Report on Remuneration of Directors and verify the information on remuneration of directors and senior managers included in the corporate documents. - (e) Any other responsibility it may be assigned by the Board of Directors in the Remuneration Committee Regulations. - 3.
-Requests for information addressed to the Remuneration Committee shall be made by the Board of Directors or its Chairman.
-Likewise, the Committee must consider the suggestions made by the Chairman of the Board of Directors, the members thereof, the officers or the shareholders of the Company.

-- 4. The Remuneration Committee shall meet each time that the Board of Directors or the Chairman thereof requests the issuing of a report or the adoption of proposals within its purview and, in any case, whenever it is suitable for the successful performance of its functions.
-At any rate, it shall meet at least three times a year, including to draft the information about the remuneration of directors that the Board of Directors has to approve and include in its annual public documentation. - 5.
-To ensure that the Remuneration Committee performs its duties at its best, it may seek the advice of external advisors, for which purpose the provisions of Section 28 of these Regulations shall apply. - 6.
-The Remuneration Committee shall report, through its Chair, to the Board of Directors on all business transacted and all resolutions passed, as well as on its proceedings and the work done at the first meeting of the Board of Directors held immediately after.
-Likewise, a copy of the minutes of the meetings of the Committee shall be made available to all of the directors. - 7.
-The Board of Directors will develop the foregoing paragraphs in the Remuneration Committee Regulations.
+- 1. The Remuneration Committee shall be made up of a number of non-executive directors being no less than three and not greater than seven, most of whom shall be independent directors.
+The Chair of the Remuneration Committee shall be appointed out of its independent members. - The board of directors shall strive to ensure that the members of the Remuneration Committee, in particular its Chair, have the appropriate knowledge, qualifications and experience to discharge the duties entrusted to them, including without limitation, strategic analysis and evaluation of human resources and the design of remuneration plans and policies for directors and senior managers. - 2.
+Without prejudice to any other task it may be entrusted by the board of directors and to other powers it may be reserved by applicable regulations and by the Remuneration Committee's Regulations, the Remuneration Committee shall have the following basic responsibilities, which are: - (a) To propose to the board of directors the directors and senior managers' remuneration policies, their review and regular update. - (b) To propose to the board of directors the system and amount of annual remunerations of directors and the individual remuneration of executive directors and the remaining basic terms of their employment agreements, including any potential compensation or severance pay which might be determined in case of removal, pursuant to the provisions of the corporate governance system and of the director remuneration policy approved by the General Meeting of Shareholders. - (c) To propose the basic terms and conditions of the senior executive agreements, including their remuneration and severance pay, where appropriate. - (d) To prepare and submit to the board of directors for approval, the Annual Report on Remuneration of Directors and verify the information on remuneration of directors and senior managers included in the corporate documents. - (e) Any other responsibility it may be assigned by the board of directors in the Remuneration Committee's Regulations. - 3.
+Requests for information addressed to the Remuneration Committee shall be made by the board of directors or its Chair.
+Likewise, the Committee must consider the suggestions made by the Chair of the board of directors, the members thereof, the officers or the shareholders of the Company. - 4.
+The Remuneration Committee shall meet each time that the board of directors or the Chair thereof requests the issuing of a report or the adoption of proposals within its purview and, in any case, whenever it is suitable for the successful performance of its functions.
+At any rate, it shall meet at least three times a year, including to draft the information about the remuneration of directors that the board of directors has to approve and include in its annual public documentation. - 5.
+To ensure that the Remuneration Committee performs its duties at its best, it may seek the advice of external advisors, for which purpose the provisions of section 28 of these Regulations shall apply. - 6.
+The Remuneration Committee shall report, through its Chair, to the board of directors on all business transacted and all resolutions passed, as well as on its proceedings and the work done at the first meeting of the board of directors held immediately after.
+Likewise, a copy of the minutes of the meetings of the Committee shall be made available to all the directors. - 7.
+The board of directors will develop the foregoing paragraphs in the Remuneration Committee's Regulations.